“I am terrified of being bored.” —Marie Antoinette, Queen of France, at 21 years old

 Returning to Marie-Antoinette’s venture, The Queen’s Hamlet belongs to a series of improvements made through her own agency.
 It was near to the Petit Trianon that the Hameau de la Reine sprung, weaving a rustic retreat into the park landscape of Chateau de Versailles.
 Comissioned by Louis XV as a bijou gift for his maitresse-en-titre, Madame de Pompadour, the Petit Trianon, a French palace in miniature had, been built by Ange-Jacques Gabriel to perfect scale.
 Marie-Antoinette’s inheritance of the Petit Trianon styled it further as a pleasure palace, owing to her tastes and the abundance of decorative activity at her hand.
 The jewel encrusted keys now hers (on his ascent to the throne in 1774, Louis XVI gifted his young queen a key decorated with 531 diamonds), Marie-Antoinette had a private estate for her own affairs and rule over a small pastoral kingdom.

 It’s in and around the chateau, that Marie-Antoinette’s life, perhaps, had its greatest degree of authenticity.
+By authenticity, I refer to the queen using tastes that were entirely her own to decorate and inhabit a space.
 Indeed, of her residency there, the queen famously commented “Je suis moi”.
 Translating as “I am me”, Marie-Antoinette was able to use the chateau and its hamlet as a retreat from the artifice of court life.
 Interestingly, both these were still fabricated, but, the queen had a space that was entirely hers – down to the guest list.
-Inviting her close confidantes, this inner circle would work on their accomplishments and, it’s worth noting that whilst a guest, the King was not permitted to spend the night.
-By authenticity, I refer to the queen using tastes that were entirely her own to decorate and inhabit a space.
+Inviting her close confidantes, this inner circle would work on their accomplishments and, it’s worth noting that while a guest, the King was not permitted to spend the night in this micro-realm belonging to the Queen.

 Marie-Antoinette oversaw her improvements to the Trianon gardens throughout her residency at Versailles.
-The works can be grouped around her commission of new botanical gardens and landscaping in the English-style, a small theatre and the Hameau itself.
-In 1783, Richard Mique was tasked with building a model village from the ground up around an artificial lake; this feature would compliment the extension of the gardens to the North.
+The works can be grouped around her commission and continued patronage of new botanical gardens and landscaping in the English-style, a small theatre and the Hameau itself.
+In 1783, Richard Mique was tasked with building a model village from the ground up around an artificial lake; this feature would complement the extension of the gardens to the North.
 From that faithful summer to 1786, Mique brought the Queen’s Hamlet to life.
-He started to the south of the stone bridge, a careful curation of reception areas; from the faux-windmill to the boudoir, Queen’s house, billiard room and stove room.
-These formed the succession of illusory cottages mentioned earlier with their concealed treasure-trove interiors.
+He started to the south of the stone bridge with a careful curation of reception areas – from the faux-windmill to the boudoir, Queen’s house, billiard room and stove room.
+These structures formed the succession of illusory cottages mentioned earlier with their concealed treasure-trove interiors.
 To the other side of the bridge, agricultural buildings took shape: the barn, working dairy, model dairy, fisherman’s cottage and guard house.

-These were indeed, the ideal stage for her tableau vivant – a fanciful notion whereby Marie-Antoinette would act as though she belonged to a painting of a charmingly rustic scene.
-One where the actual realities of 18th century farming were broadly brushed over with bonny lambs and the cleanly pressed trappings of an idealised shepherdess.
+Such ‘working set’ buildings were indeed, the ideal stage for her tableau vivant – a fanciful notion whereby Marie-Antoinette would act as though she belonged to a painting of a charmingly rustic scene (one where the actual realities of 18th century farming were broadly brushed over with bonny lambs and the cleanly pressed trappings of an idealised shepherdess).
 The pastoral idyllic, as it could be called, brought the queen close to nature in a way that was palatable and pleasant; a country setting for herself and children.
 This isn’t to say that the hamlet wasn’t a real farm.
 Walking further down the bank would bring you to the working farm, which, up until the Revolution, ran stables, a pig sty, sheep pen and hen house.
-Marie-Antoinette employed Valy Bussard for the purpose; a farmer who brought function to the proceedings.
-This would’ve been highly educational for Marie-Antoinette and her party throughout the seasons and food produced on the farm made its way to the royal table.
+Marie-Antoinette employed Valy Bussard – a farmer who brought function to the proceedings – for the purpose of routine maintenance and agricultural duties.
+Seeing these performed by a working farmer would’ve been highly educational for Marie-Antoinette and her party throughout the seasons and food produced on the farm made its way to the royal table as an extension of the farming calendar.

-Marie-Antoinette, then, throughout her hamlet and Trianon was exploring the various roles that she could play: Be that as decorator, matron, landowner or hostess.
+Marie-Antoinette, then, throughout her hamlet and Trianon was exploring the various roles that she could play: be that as decorator, matron, landowner or hostess.
 It was, in many ways, the crafting of a lifestyle.
+I think that this is especially relevant today, speaking as a woman myself who loves to create various interiors and build spaces where I feel truly at home.

 Moonan, W. (2008), ‘Marie Antoinette: Home Furnishing Queen Goes Pastoral’, The NY Times, Jan.
 25. Available at: https://www.nytimes.com/2008/01/25/arts/design/25anti.html (Accessed: 11/03/19)